Welcome to UIS and congratulations on your admission to Graduate School!

 For Students Admitted to the Fall 2017 Semester

-There are three orientation sessions you are able to attend if you are planning on entering UIS in the Fall 2017 semester:
+The last orientation sessions you are able to attend if you are planning on entering UIS in the Fall 2017 semester is Friday, August 18.

 All New Students

-Please make sure you meet with your academic adviser (see information below on how to contact adviser), register for classes, and complete the New Student Checklist for Graduate Students before classes start.
+Please make sure you meet with your academic adviser (see information below on how to contact adviser), register for classes, and complete the New Student Checklist for Graduate Students before classes start – even if you cannot attend orientation.
 There are several items of university business that require students to act by a certain deadline.
 Failure to do so will result in a financial penalty.

 Register for our Transfer/Graduate Orientation.